How to Beat Diabetes step by step with diet

 Recommended sugar substitutes and artificial sweeteners, low sugar jams, jellies and syrups, sugar-free candies, gelatins, gum, low-sugar, and high fiber baked goods and low-fat and low-sugar frozen dessert.

 Say NO To Processed Foods:

-If you are snacking then stick to popcorn without salt, butter, or hydrogenated oils is a good choice and low fat, low sugar snack food are recommended.
+If you are snacking then stick to popcorn without salt, butter, or hydrogenated oils is a good choice, and low fat, low sugar snack food is recommended.